Last night I stopped by the soft opening of Aura, a new club located on the sixth floor of M-88 at 2-8 Wellington Street in Central.

 With its numerous nightlife offerings, expect M-88 to really be buzzing once the final tenant, the new Hei Hei club, opens.

 Aura should officially open next week.
 Monday night I stopped by to have a quick look at the space.
 To get to the club, take the outdoor elevator on Wellington Street up to the sixth floor.
 As the doors open, you are greeted by a reception area.
 Aura is a private membership club.
-You can check out their website here for more information about joining.

 Entering the club, there’s a good-sized dance floor and a long bar.
 To your left are a bank of booths with seating.
 Once you walk further in towards the bar, there’s a deep section on the right filled with table seating and a huge bench-seat area in the back corner that reminded me of the largest karaoke rooms I’ve been in.